osrf-migration/swarm-wiki/Home.md

 # FAQ

+1. How do I know I've detected the lost person?
+> The camera sensor will detect an object with the name "lost_person".

 1. Will the size of 'world' be known?
 (I.e., does my robot team know the GPS-coordinates of the search space?)
 > Yes.
 The size of the world and GPS starting location will be provided.